The real problem: choosing a stock broker is harder than it looks

 How do I find the best stock broker as a beginner?

-Is BrokerChooser legit and safe to use?
+Is BrokerChooser legit and safe?

 Sources